HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 ) }}

-Next.js remains a popular SSG across all ranks, but for the top 10k in particular, but
+Next.js remains a popular SSG across all ranks, but for the top 10k in particular.

 ## Geographic adoption